2013 GMC Yukon Hybrid Performance

 Acceleration and Power

 The Yukon Hybrid’s powertrain consists of a 6.0-liter V8 gasoline engine, a pair of electric motors and an electrically variable transmission (EVT).
 The V8 engine and electric motors combine to make a total of 332 horsepower and 367 pound-feet of torque.
-At an EPA-estimated 20/23 mpg city/highway with either rear- or four-wheel drive, the Yukon Hybrid edges most other large SUVs’ fuel economy.
+At an EPA-estimated 20/23 mpg city/highway with either rear- or four-wheel drive, the Yukon Hybrid gets better fuel economy than most other large SUVs.
 It can also tow up to 6,200 pounds.
 Additionally, the Yukon Hybrid can drive up to 30 mph on electric power before switching to gas.

 - "The Yukon Hybrid behaves much like its conventional siblings.
 The electric-to-gas transition is almost completely transparent." -- Consumer Guide (2012)